AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/dev/2020-08-09-sorting-ant-design-tables.md

 You can check out the [CodeSandbox for this tutorial](https://codesandbox.io/s/sorting-ant-design-tables-in-react-the-easy-way-f856v) to play around with the result.

-I hope you found this helpful!
-Let me know in the comments if you ran into any difficulties, and I'll try my best to help you out.
+I hope you found this tutorial helpful!
+Let me know if you run into any problems, and I'll try my best to help you out.